 H. Screening and Security Deposit Requirements

 HACC encourages Landlords to screen all potential residents.
 Landlords need not accept Families that have a poor rental history, a history of allowing persons not listed on the lease to live in the unit, a history of damaging units or vacating units without giving proper notice.
-HACC shall not provide reimbursement to Landlords in cases when there are damages caused by the Section 8 Family or their guests; when the Section 8 Family vacates the unit without giving proper notice, or does not pay the Family’s portion of rent owed under the lease.
+HACC shall not provide reimbursement to Landlords in cases when there are damages caused by the HCVFamily or their guests; when the HCVFamily vacates the unit without giving proper notice, or does not pay the Family’s portion of rent owed under the lease.

 Owners may collect a security deposit that is reasonable and comparable to security deposits collected for similar, unassisted units in the area.
 The Authority prohibits security deposits in excess of private market practice or in excess of amounts charged to unassisted tenants.